-Now that I am feeling better, with my violent nightmares having subsided, I wanted to write about how concerned I am with the rising suicide rate in America.
-As medicine is practiced today, I don’t see hope for its decline.
+With my violent nightmares having subsided, I wanted to write about how concerned I am with the rising suicide rate in America.
+I don’t see hope for its decline as medicine is practiced today,.

 When I arrived a nurse asked me a set of standard questions on a long form.
 When asked if I was thinking of harming anyone or harming myself, I answered in truth.
 I said I had given suicide a great deal of thought lately, that I had given away as many personal possessions as possible, and that I had made out my final will.
 She made some notes on the form.

-When the doctor came in he had not a question about my suicidal thoughts, instead, he squarely focused on the task at hand, whether my condition required a sleep study.
+When the doctor came he didn’t have a question about my suicidal thoughts, instead, he squarely focused on the task at hand, whether my condition required a sleep study.
 He asked me questions about my sleep, again from a form.

 I never got a call back from that office regarding my mental state.
 No follow on at all.
 They ignored every warning sign I gave them.